jbarratt/serialized.net/_posts/2005-03-22-great-cookbook-eric-gowers-the-breakaway-japanese-kitchen.markdown

 wordpress_url: http://wp.serialized.net/?p=51
 ---
-I originally found out about the book <a href="http://www.amazon.com/exec/obidos/tg/detail/-/4770029497">The Breakaway Japanese Kitchen</a> when I read the recipe for <a href="http://www.shiokadelicious.com/shiokadelicious/2004/09/imbb_8_part_ii_.html">Boozy Potatoes</a> at the food blog <a href="http://www.shiokadelicious.com">shiokadelicious</a>.
+I originally found out about the book [The Breakaway Japanese Kitchen](http://www.amazon.com/exec/obidos/tg/detail/-/4770029497) when I read the recipe for [Boozy Potatoes](http://www.shiokadelicious.com/shiokadelicious/2004/09/imbb_8_part_ii_.html) at the food blog [shiokadelicious](http://www.shiokadelicious.com).
 I made the recipe and loved it.
 I already loved the idea of bringing asian flavors into more traditionally western meals, and this was a delicious step on the same road.
 (Soy, Lemongrass, Ginger, Lime Zest or Kaffir Lime Leaves, chilies, Sake... what would my life be like without those flavors?)
 The book itself looked interesting so I put it on my Amazon wish list.

 My birthday's coming up this weekend, so my parents-in-law went happily nuts on my wish list, gifting me some long awaited and long anticipated titles.
 "Breakaway" is my current favorite by far.